Configure Database Server

 Below you can the locations of the relevant PostgreSQL configuration files to adjust.
 Keep in mind that versions may differ from your setup - adapt where needed.

-/etc/postgresql/{your version}/main/postgresql.conf
+$ /etc/postgresql/{your version}/main/postgresql.conf

 Adjust max_connections (mandatory)

-# Raise maximum allowed number of connections
+Raise the maximum allowed number of connections:

 $ sed -i "/max_connections/c\max_connections = 2000" <postgresql-configuration-file>

-# Apply changes by restarting postgresql and Zammad (in this order)
+Apply changes by restarting PostgreSQL and Zammad (in this order):

-$ systemctl restart postgresql zammad
+$ sudo systemctl restart postgresql zammad

 Adjust PostgreSQL for bigger instances (optional)